mibrahim06/TurkcelGY/Homeworks[Graded]/1-SOLID/SingleResponsibilityPricinciple-SRP/README.md

 - To make our classes more reusable and create more flexible and maintainable code.
 - To make our code more readable and understandable.
 Fewer responsibilities mean fewer dependencies.
 - To make our code more testable.

+In this example, I created a simple simulation of the item buying and selling mechanism in the Metin2 game using the Single Responsibility Principle (SRP).
+There are three different classes here:
+1- Item: Represents the item objects in the game.
+2- ItemShop: Manages the buying and selling of items.
+3- Database: Handles data management.